kamaljha0707/Recipe-App/README.md

 You Can Directly Jump to these files for deeper understanding of this project

-For this project, I used the Recipe API : [DummyJSON ](https://dummyjson.com/docs/recipes).
+For this project, I used the Recipe API : [DummyJSON Recipe API ](https://dummyjson.com/docs/recipes).